tarzan0820/chef-postfix-ses/README.md

 # sendmail-ses cookbook

-Integrates sendmail with Amazon SES.
-This cookbooks duplicates this [doc](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/sendmail.html) except rather then adding the configurations directly to the sendmail.mc file.
+Integrates postfix with Amazon SES.
+This cookbooks duplicates this [doc](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/postfix.html) except rather then adding the configurations directly to the sendmail.mc file.
 It is included as a seperate file.

 # Requirements

-Requires sendmail to be installed.
+Requires postfix to be installed.
 Tested with the Amazon platform.

 # Usage